The mean-field equation of a leaky integrate-and-fire neural network: measure solutions and steady states: Global well-posedness for

-Our method of proof relies on duality arguments and divides into several steps.
-First we remark that if $(\mu_t)_{t\geq0}$ is a measure solution to Equation~\eqref{eq:LIF}, then for all $t\geq0$ there exists a function $\phi_t,$ obtained by solving a nonlinear dual equation which involves only $\mu_0,$ such that Once $\phi_t$ is known for all $t,$ we deduce the value of $\sigma(t)$ and we can see Equation~\eqref{eq:LIF} as a time-inhomogeneous but linear equation.
+So if we know such a function $\psi$ we can deduce the value of $\sigma(t)$ and we can see Equation~\eqref{eq:LIF} as a time-inhomogeneous but linear equation.
 We solve this equation in a similar way than the linear case.
 This method of construction allows us to prove a Duhamel formula for Equation~\eqref{eq:LIF} which is then used to prove uniqueness.
 The Duhamel formula is also the corner stone to prove the exponential stability of the steady state in the weakly connected regime (Section~\ref{sec:steadystates}).

-The discontinuity of the indicator function $\1_{[1-h,1]}$ implies that $\phi_t,$ if it exists, is a discontinuous function (we necessarily have $\phi_0=\1_{[1-h,1]}$).
+The discontinuity of the indicator function $\1_{[1-h,1]}$ implies that $\psi,$ if it exists, is a discontinuous function.
 This brings difficulties since the duality approach requires to work in the space of continuous functions.
 To work around this problem, we approximate the indicator function $\1_{[1-h,1]}$ by

 where $n\in\N^*,$ before passing to the limit $n$ goes to infinity.
 The family $(\chi_n)_{n\geq1}$ is a decreasing sequence of continuous functions which converges pointwise to $\1_{[1-h,1]}.$